RandomPythonProgrammer/Shell/README.md

 Commands:

-dir: Shows the files in your current working directory
+dir: Shows the files in your current working directory \n
-cd: Changes the directory
+cd: Changes the directory \n
-ren: Renames a file
+ren: Renames a file \n
-move: Moves a file
+move: Moves a file \n
-moves: Moves all of the files in a directory
+moves: Moves all of the files in a directory \n
-zip: Zips a directory
+zip: Zips a directory \n
-extract: Unzips a directory
+extract: Unzips a directory \n
-rd: Removes a directory
+rd: Removes a directory \n
-mkdir: Makes a directory
+mkdir: Makes a directory \n
-echo: Makes a file
+echo: Makes a file \n
-start: Runs an application
+start: Runs an application \n
-help: Opens the help menu
+help: Opens the help menu \n
-info: Information
+info: Information \n
-del: Deletes file
+del: Deletes file \n
-exit: Exits
+exit: Exits \n